 In locations outside of the Area of Archaeological Importance, where it becomes apparent through a planning application that there is an overriding case for archaeological remains found to be preserved in situ, then the requirements above for sites within the Area of Archaeological Importance will apply.
-Where archaeological potential is identified but there is no overriding case for any remains to be preserved in situ, development which would destroy or disturb potential remains will be permitted, subject to an appropriate programme of archaeological investigation and, recording being undertaken prior to the commencement of development, reporting and archiving.
+Where there is no overriding case for any remains to be preserved in situ, development which would destroy or disturb potential remains will be permitted subject to an appropriate programme of archaeological investigation and recording being undertaken prior to the commencement of development.